 Investors are not acquiring an interest in Hines.
 Investors should not assume that the performance of Hines’ previous programs will be indicative of future results for any investment available through Hines Securities.

 Hines also sponsored Hines Global REIT, Inc. (“Hines Global I”), which was launched in August 2009.
 In January 2012, Hines Global I lowered its distribution rate.
 In January 2013, Hines Global I closed its initial public offering and launched a follow-on offering with a share price of $10.28, a 2.80% increase from the initial public offering price of $10.00.
 On March 4, 2014, shares of Hines Global I were repriced at $10.40.
 In both cases, the Hines Global I board of directors determined the new offering price based on third-party appraisals and other factors.
-Hines Global I determined an estimated per share NAV of $8.78 as of December 31, 2012, an estimated per share NAV of $8.90 as of December 31, 2013, an estimated per share NAV of $9.44 as of December 31, 2014 and an estimated per share NAV of $10.24 as of December 31, 2015.
+Hines Global I determined an estimated per share NAV of $8.78 as of December 31, 2012, an estimated per share NAV of $8.90 as of December 31, 2013, an estimated per share NAV of $9.44 as of December 31, 2014, an estimated per share NAV of $10.24 as of December 31, 2015, and an estimated per share NAV of $10.03 as of December 31, 2016.
 Hines Global I ceased offering primary shares to new investors in April 2014.

 Several of Hines’ privately offered programs have experienced adverse economic developments in recent years due to the global financial crisis and deteriorating economic conditions in several European and Latin American countries, Mexico and several U.S. markets.
 The adverse market conditions may cause these programs to alter their investment strategy, generate returns lower than originally expected, or ultimately incur losses.